AksharaSinha/Automating-Feature-Engineering/README.md

 # Automating-Feature-Engineering
-In this project, we present the Feature Engineering Machine (FEM), which automates the feature engineering process in classication and re- gression problems.
+In this project, we present the Feature Engineering Machine (FEM), which automates the feature engineering process in classification and regression problems.
 It is a meta-learning approach that learns from over a hundred meta-training datasets about the usefulness of a transformation in enhancing the relationship between a feature and response variable to improve model performance.
 FEM is trained to provide the most suitable recommendations for transforming the original features in a new dataset, based on learning from past feature engineering experiences.

+This project addresses how meta-learning can be used to automate feature engineering.
+It also analyzes dierent techniques to achieve informative representation of feature-response distributions that would improve its mapping with the usefulness of transformations.
+In addition, it extends the notion of learning feature engineering from past experiences in Classification problems to Regression problems and assesses the implications of generalizing this concept.

+FEM is trained using Random Forest and Logistic Regression as Classification models, and Linear Regression as a Regression model.
+Quantile Sketch Array(QSA), Percentile Binning(PB), and Conditional Probability(CP) are numerous techniques that are used to capture the feature-response distribution.
+The main function of FEM is to improve the predictive performance of the models by applying different transformations to the features in a dataset.
+For Classification and Regression Problems, model performance is evaluated using F1-score and R-squared score respectively.
+FEM includes 5 unary and 3 binary transformations.
+Every transformation has a corresponding Multi-Layer Perceptron (MLP) which is a binary classier that predicts the usefulness of a transformation on a feature.